 Who do I call if I need to prune my private tree?

 Look in the phone book business directory under tree service.
 There are various companies available locally.
 You may want to ask if they are insured, if they have a certified arborist on staff and how long they have been providing tree care.

 What is a certified arborist and does the City employ any?

 A certified arborist is an individual who has achieved a level of knowledge in the art and science of tree care through experience and by passing a comprehensive examination developed by some of the nation's leading experts on tree care.
 Certified arborists must also continue their education to maintain their certification, so they are more likely to be up-to-date on the latest techniques.
-The City employs three certified arborists.
+The City employs five certified arborists.